Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 1. On your computer, unplug the USB cable that ran to the **LongMill**.

    ![](/_images/_superlongboard/_upgrade/slb_up_p6_USB.jpg){.aligncenter .size-medium}
 1. Unplug the X, Y1, Y2, and Z connectors from your **LongMill** and plug them into the **SLB** in the same order.
-There aren’t any extra steps you have to do even if you have the <a href="https://sienci.com/product/vortex-rotary-axis/">Vortex</a>.
+There aren’t any extra steps you have to do even if you have the <a href="https://sienci.com/product/vortex-rotary-axis/">Vortex</a> (as long as it's the open-loop type with the rotary switch).

    ![](/_images/_superlongboard/_upgrade/slb_up_p7_Motors.jpg){.aligncenter .size-medium}
 1. Unplug your touch plate/probe from the **LongMill** and plug it into the **SLB**, on the **Front Side**.